neondatabase/website/content/docs/security/security-overview.md

 At Neon, security is our highest priority.
 We are committed to implementing best practices and earning the trust of our users.

+## SOC2 Certification
+Neon has achieved SOC2 Type 1 certification, demonstrating our commitment to maintaining the highest standards of security and data protection.
+The SOC2 (Service Organization Control 2) certification is a recognized auditing standard developed by the American Institute of Certified Public Accountants (AICPA).

+This certification validates that our system is designed effectively to maintain the security, availability, processing integrity, confidentiality, and privacy of customer data.
+An independent third-party has audited our controls and certified that we meet these rigorous standards.

+We conduct these audits to assure our customers that we prioritize their data's security and are committed to transparency in our internal operations.
+This certification not only emphasizes our dedication to security best practices, but also assures you that we're consistently taking the necessary steps to protect your data.

+Neon believes that robust security and data protection is crucial for maintaining the trust of our users and clients.
+We will continue to invest in advanced security certifications, to assure that we are in compliance with globally-recognized standards and best practices.

 ## Security reporting

 Neon is currently in Technical Preview, and vulnerabilities may be present.
 We have established a security reporting procedure to address security issues quickly.
 We recommend using Neon only with public or non-sensitive data at this time.